-The above 2 screengrabs are from one continuous shot (125) of Johnny pulling up to the cabins.
-We can briefly see, before the first screengrab, that the two cabins he passes before this one all have screen doors.
-The cabin he is passing in the top photo is the one that he will be rented and we see that it has also a screen door.
+The above 2 screengrabs are from one continuous shot (125) of Johnny pulling up to the cabins for the first time.
+We can briefly see, in the first screengrab, that the two cabins he passes have screen doors.
+The cabin he is passing in the top photo is the one that he will be rented.
 The bottom screengrab shows the cabin between his and the office and we see that it, too, has a screen door.
 A woman and man exit it as he drives up.

 The above 3 screengrabs are from the next continuous shot (126) of Johnny getting out of his car, meeting the owner/manager and being shown to his cabin.
-We see in the top screengrab the same man and woman passing by him.
-In the previous shot, they has already passed by him and begun to round the corner of the office.
+We see in the top screengrab the same man and woman passing by him that we observe in shot 125, but in the previous shot, they has already passed by him and begun to round the corner of the office.
 Kubrick backs up a little to show them again, and I believe he is doing so to establish that what happens next in this shot is intentional, that it's not an error caused by shooting perhaps on different days.
-And what happens next is we see, in the middle screengrab, that the cabin out of which this couple had emerged no longer has a screen door, it has been removed and we can see the hinges.
-The same with the cabin that Johnny is renting.
+What happens next is we see, in the middle screengrab, that the cabin out of which this couple had emerged no longer has a screen door, it has been removed and we can see the hinges.
+The same has happened with the cabin that Johnny is renting.
 We see in the bottom screengrab that there is no screen door now.

 The door of Johnny's cabin is painted darker than the cabin next the office, the panels of which appear to be white.